Kevin Pietersen called time on his extraordinary career two years ago.

-Here, Press Association Sport looks at five of his most memorable knocks in England.
+Here, the PA news agency looks back over some of his most memorable innings in England.

 Sometimes in sport context is king.
 To watch highlights of this innings is to